SEO and Fonts

 The fonts you choose for your website should reflect the style and branding you want for your business.
 This means the image you would like to project to the public affects how successful your website could be.
 An excellent font style will enforce your brand images.
 Poor font choices will hinder your potential customers' experience and maybe even cause them to go elsewhere.

 SEO (Search Engine Optimization) includes checking for font optimization.
-Fonts that render too slowly are an issue, optimizing them will be needed.
+Fonts that render too slowly are an issue; optimizing them will be needed.
 Making smart choices at the beginning of a project could save you from slow speeds issues.
-If you already have a website, test your site for speed to see if the fonts cause problems.
+Test your site for speed if you already have a website to see if the fonts cause problems.

 Fonts for Websites Can be Confusing.